2018–19 Primera B Nacional: Championship play-off

 Sarmiento (J) and Arsenal ended up tied in points at the end of the 24 weeks of regular season.
 Tournament rules establish that, unlike any other position on the table, if two or more teams are equal in points at the end of play, goal difference does not count and a playoff game is required.
 The winner of this match achieved promotion to the Primera División as champions, while the loser qualified to the Torneo Reducido as runners-up.

 Results

 Torneo Reducido

 Teams ending between second and ninth place played the Torneo Reducido for the second promotion berth to Primera División.
 Quarterfinals and semi-finals were played over two legs, and in case of a tie the best-placed team advanced.
 The finals were played over two legs, and a penalty shootout occurred in case of a tie.

+Final

 Relegation

 Clubs with indirect affiliation with AFA are relegated to the Torneo Federal A, while clubs directly affiliated face relegation to Primera B Metropolitana.
 The bottom team of each table was relegated.